mikediessner/nubo/docs/_build/html/_sources/index.rst.txt

 Examples
 --------
-The examples section provides guides to some problems that NUBO is capable of optimising, and shows how to implement :ref:`custom surrogate models <custom_gp>`.
+The Examples section provides guides to some problems that NUBO is capable of optimising, and shows how to implement :ref:`custom surrogate models <custom_gp>`.
 This boilerplate code is a good starting point when tailoring a Bayesian optimisation algorithm to your specfic problem.